Elliott wins at Roval as champ Busch bounced from playoffs

 CONCORD, N.C.
+(AP) — Kyle Busch, leading a race he had to win, not once believed he was driving toward victory lane.

-(AP) — NASCAR will crown a new champion this year following Kyle Busch’s elimination in the second round of the playoffs.
+NASCAR will crown a new champion this year as the worst season of Busch’s career extended Sunday when he was knocked from the playoffs.
+It’s the earliest the reigning Cup champion has been eliminated since the format debuted in 2014.

-Chase Elliott won Sunday on the hybrid road course-oval at Charlotte Motor Speedway, where four drivers, including Busch, were trimmed from title contention.
-Busch likely needed to win the race to advance into the round of eight, but instead became the first reigning champion knocked out of contention after two rounds since the format began in 2014.
+Chase Elliott won on the hybrid road course-oval at Charlotte Motor Speedway, where Busch and three others were trimmed from title contention.
+It was Elliott’s fourth straight road course victory dating to last season.

-A victory was a tall ask in this winless season for Busch but he went down swinging.
-A flat tire at the end of the second stage should have ended his chances and he thought he was done, keying his mic for a resigned “Good job this year, guys,” to his No. 18 Joe Gibbs Racing crew.
+Busch needed his first win of the season to move into the round of eight and that was a tall ask in this bumpy year for Busch.
+He seemed good as done when a flat tire at the end of the second stage should have ended his chances.

-He hung in and worked his way into the top three and was able to take the lead when Busch opted not to pit under caution.
-On older tires, Busch could only stave off traffic for one lap after the restart and he faded to a 30th-place finish.
+He sounded resigned when over his mic he said, “Good job this year, guys,” to his No. 18 Joe Gibbs Racing crew.
+But Busch worked his way back into the top three and took the lead when he gambled and didn’t pit under caution.

+His fate was in his hands for the final 20 laps but Busch knew he didn’t have a chance.

+“We were trying something, anything,” Busch said.
+“I didn’t have anything for nobody.”

+Busch led just one lap after the restart before both teammate Erik Jones and Elliott passed him and then his Toyota began to fade.
+Busch finished 30th.
 There are only four races remaining for him to extend his streak to 16 consecutive seasons with at least one victory, and Busch failed to advance to the final four championship finale for the first time since 2015.

+He acknowledged the mental toll of this disappointing year and didn’t rule out personnel changes for his team.

+“There have certainly been times I’ve thought there was something wrong with me,” Busch said.
+“I don’t know what to think, but certainly it would be nice to get a win.
+That would be a consolation for this year.”

 Austin Dillon in a Chevrolet for Joe Gibbs Racing, and Stewart-Haas Racing teammates Clint Bowyer and Aric Almirola in Fords also were eliminated.
-Bowyer this week said he’s retiring at the end of the season and will move to the television booth.
+Bowyer, who this week said he’s retiring at the end of the season and will move to the television booth, was taken to the care center for treatment of an undisclosed ailment after the race.

-Elliott, meanwhile, won for the second consecutive year at “The Roval” and extended his winning streak on road courses to four straight dating to last season.
-It was Elliott’s third win of this season and second at Charlotte — he won on the oval in May when NASCAR resumed racing during the pandemic.
+Elliott, meanwhile, won for the second consecutive year at “The Roval” and third time this season.
+It’s his second win this season at Charlotte — he won on the oval in May when NASCAR resumed racing during the pandemic.

 Elliott will try to take that momentum into the round of eight, which he advanced to for the fourth-straight year.
 Elliott has never made it to the championship finale.